wellsst/circuitshuffle/README.md

 * Goals and how much are met - A user setting to save to DB
 * Partner/group workouts?
 * Put grails plugin jasypt config in ext files: http://plugins.grails.org/plugin/dtanner/org.grails.plugins%3Ajasypt-encryption
+* If a user is not on DB need better rejection to front-end
+* Grails async on email sending - eg signup
 * Better auth maybe:
     * http://mherman.org/blog/2018/04/17/authentication-in-angular-with-ngrx/#.WuESstNuZQM
     * http://www.devglan.com/spring-security/angular-jwt-authentication